mackenziekbrooks/dci102-f21-humanitiesdata/docs/index.md

 ### Accommodations

+I am committed to ensuring access to course content for all students.
+Reasonable accommodations are available for students with disabilities.
+Contact Lauren Kozak, Title IX Coordinator and Director of Disability Resources, to confidentially discuss your needs and the accommodation process.
+More information can be found at: https://www.wlu.edu/disability-accommodations/undergraduate-accommodations

-Washington and Lee University makes reasonable academic accommodations for qualified students with disabilities.
-All undergraduate accommodations must be approved through the Title IX Coordinator and Director of Disability Resources, Elrod Commons 212 \(540\) 458-4055.
-Students requesting accommodations for this course should present an official accommodation letter within the first two weeks of the term and schedule a meeting outside of class time to discuss accommodations.
-It is the student’s responsibility to present this paperwork in a timely fashion and to follow up about accommodation arrangements.
-Accommodations for test-taking must be arranged with the professor at least a week before the date of the test or exam, including finals.
+If you have already been approved for accommodations, please meet with me within the first two weeks of the term so we can develop an implementation plan together.
+It is important to meet as early in the term as possible; this will ensure that your accommodations are implemented early on.
+If you have accommodations for test-taking, please remember that arrangements must be made at least a week before the date of the test or exam.

 ### Attendance

 You may notice that I do not factor in attendance and participation into your grade.
 This is on purpose.
-I try to design my classes so that you can't *not* participate.
+I design my classes so that you can't *not* participate.
 Class sessions are structured to help you advance your learning, not just for you to receive content.
 If you miss a lot of class, it will affect your grade because you aren't learning what you need to learn to fulfill assignments, not because I've docked a point.
 But life happens and sometimes you need a day or two.
 Or a pandemic happens and we all need a break.
 I expect that you'll talk to me about these instances and take responsibility for catching up on what you've missed.
-I will not plan to record our classes unless you let me know in advance that you'll be missing class and would like a recording.

 ### Plagiarism